-At NWABA, ensuring the safety of our athletes, volunteers, and team is our first priority.
-With the ongoing pandemic, NWABA has developed a response plan to protect the health of our athletes, volunteers, and team members.
+At NWABA, ensuring the safety of our athletes, volunteers, and the team is our first priority.
+With the ongoing pandemic, NWABA has developed a health and safety plan to protect the health of our athletes, volunteers, and team members.
 We will continue to update this page as guidelines and regulations change.

 NWABA’s office is open to team members and scheduled visitors only.
+Face coverings are required in our office.
 Team members are available during regular hours, 8 am-5 pm Monday through Friday.

-NWABA will continue to provide transportation from our designated pickup locations to fully vaccinated individuals.
+- NWABA will provide transportation from our designated pickup locations to COVID-19 vaccinated individuals.
 Before transport, we request that athletes complete the vaccination log request form.
-Masks are required inside NWABA vehicles at this time.
-To request transportation, reach out to the Program Specialist in your area.
+Proper face coverings and COVID-19 vaccination are required inside NWABA vehicles.

 In accordance with the CDC, we encourage anyone who is feeling ill to stay home from work and to not attend NWABA programs or events.
 If you think you have been exposed or infected with coronavirus (COVID-19), contact your medical provider immediately for further guidance.